 Do I have all my social media symbols on other traditional marketing materials?

 Section 9: A quick summary of the goals and sections.

-This section is important, because if you need to explain what you are doing with your social media to a coach, virtual assistant, or marketing company, you can send them this section of the strategy.
+This section is essential because if you need to explain what you are doing with your social media to a coach, virtual assistant, or marketing company, you can send them this section of the strategy.
 It will help them understand your social strategy to see if they are a good fit to work with you.

 That wraps up your plan.
-My suggestion is to do this every six months and with each new one start with the evaluation of what you completed since your last strategy.
+My suggestion is to do this every six months, and with each new one, start with the evaluation of what you completed since your last strategy.
 Now tell me, do you feel like you have a better grasp on how to write your social media strategy?
 What questions do you still have for me?